jmp49152/PSA-207-ESP32-Stalk-Decoder/README.md

 Proving the stalk communications on a earlier generation 207 can be read with a esp32 & horrible hacky code.

 ## Whats next
+Fix Readme.md so its not a formatting mess.
 Stalk comms sent to chinese head unit via spi interface with the esp32 acting as a bridge to replace the lost RD4 stalk control functionality.

 ## Warning
 This project connects to a vehicle CAN bus.
 Incorrect wiring or accidental transmission can affect vehicle behaviour.